Autonomous Reinforcement of Behavioral Sequences in Neural Dynamics: Conclusion

 \section{Conclusion}

 The DN-SARSA($\lambda$) model provides a framework which shows how computational learning algorithms can be incorporated into a continuous neural-dynamical model.
 This enables autonomous learning and acting in continuous and dynamic environments, a challenge that is easily overlooked when formalizing the learning problem in discretized spaces without accounting for their coupling to sensory-motor dynamics.
+Future work involves improving the exploration phase, which in this paper is a simple random action selection, and integrating with a recently introduced architecture for organizing elementary behaviors~\cite{richter2012robotic}.
+DN-SARSA($\lambda$) can potentially lead to \textit{learning} of the behavioral constraints in that architecture.